+Figure 1.
 Estimated blood THC concentrations by administered cannabis and alcohol doses during the first occurrence of the side-mirror task for each of the 19 participants.

+Table 1: Results from models used to analyze performance on secondary tasks performed while driving, including coefficient estimates, odds ratios (OR), 95% confidence intervals, and p-values.